soulsama972/Cat-and-Dog-Recognition-ML-Model/README.md

 # ML Dog Cat Model
 ## Description
-a machine learning, supervised model of cat and dog recognition
+a machine learning, supervised model of cat and dog recognition using Pytorch